 Roth IRA eligibility phases out at higher incomes.
 For 2026: the phase-out begins at $150,000 for single filers and $236,000 for married filing jointly.
 If you earn above those thresholds, Roth contributions are reduced or eliminated.

 There's a workaround called the Backdoor Roth — you contribute to a Traditional IRA (no income limit) and then convert it to Roth.
-It's legal and widely used, but has some complexity if you have existing Traditional IRA balances.
-Worth researching if you're above the income limit.
+It's legal and widely used, but watch out for the pro-rata rule: if you have other pre-tax Traditional IRA money sitting anywhere, the IRS treats your conversion as a mix of pre- and post-tax dollars, which creates a partial tax bill.
+If you're in this situation, it's worth a one-hour conversation with a CPA before you do it.

 Traditional IRA deductibility also has income limits if you or your spouse has a workplace retirement plan.
 Check IRS Publication 590-A for current figures.